saraadq/pdsnd_github/README.md

 GitHub Project

 ### Description
-Describe what your project is about and what it does
+How to use GitHub and Upload the Python project to it

 ### Files used
 Include the files used